 - The Complementary and Natural Healthcare Council

-During treatment, the practitioner channels healing energy into you by placing their hands on or near your body.
+During treatment, the practitioner channels healing energy by placing their hands on or near your body.
 The whole person is treated, rather than specific symptoms.

 How might Reiki help?